 There are 11 genera and about 70 species of dragons (Agamidae) in Australia.

 Subtle differences in back markings, colour, size, spines along tail, mouth colour, habitat and behaviour help to distinguish Jacky, Nobbi and Mountain Dragons from each other.
-Different authors point to subtle differences in back markings to distinguish species, but this is difficult diagnostic characteristic.
+Different authors point to subtle differences in back markings to distinguish species, but this is a difficult diagnostic characteristic.
 Each species is grey in colour but the Mountain Dragon is a little more brownish.
 In the breeding season the male Mountain Dragon develops a distinctive reddish hue.
-The Mountain Dragon has distinctive spikes along the edge of its tail; the Jacky and Nobbi do not.
-Mountain Dragons burrow and partially bury themselves, possibly to regulate temperature; the Nobbi and Jacky do not.
-The Mountain Dragon is less likely to climb onto rocks in open areas, it tends to remain in leaf litter and rarely breaks from cover.
-The Jacky is known to climb shrubs and trees.
-The Jacky has a bright yellow tongue and mouth which it appears to use to frighten off predators and to assert dominance; the Mountain Dragon has a yellow tongue and blue mouth and the Nobbi has a pink tongue and mouth.
+The Mountain Dragon has distinctive spikes along the sides of the base of the tail; whereas the Jacky and Nobbi do not.
+The Jacky Dragon has a bright yellow tongue and mouth, which it appears to use to frighten off predators and to assert dominance; the Mountain Dragon has a yellow tongue and blue mouth and the Nobbi has a pink tongue and mouth.

-Young Bearded Dragons also look like Jacky, Mountain and Nobbi Dragons but may be distingushed by the presence of lateral (side) spines which are absent from from the other three species.
+Eastern Bearded Dragon juveniles look superficially like Jacky, Mountain and Nobbi Dragons but may be distinguished by the presence of lateral (side) spines, which are absent from the other three species.

 Receive email alerts when new sightings are reported.